Trump ally Steve Bannon surrenders after his indictment on two counts of contempt of Congress - KESQ

 Steve Bannon, a former adviser to former President Donald Trump, turned himself in to the FBI Monday morning after being indicted on criminal contempt charges for refusing to cooperate with the House committee investigating January 6.

-Bannon was defiant when addressing TV cameras, saying, “We’re taking down the Biden regime.”
+Bannon arrived at the FBI Washington field office in a black SUV shortly before 9:40 a.m.
+He was met by a swarm of media and was defiant when addressing TV cameras outside the building, saying, “We’re taking down the Biden regime.”

 Bannon, 67, was charged last week with one count related to his refusal to appear for a deposition and another related to his refusal to produce documents to the House committee investigating January 6.
 Each count carries a minimum of 30 days and a maximum of one year in jail, the Department of Justice said.